Blakedown railway station

+History

 The platforms were lengthened in the 1990s to allow longer trains to call.
 This is because Blakedown is within the Birmingham commuter band and over the twenty years between 1998 - 2018 usage of the station has increased by 147%.
 Currently there is a proposal to develop a car park on an adjacent field site to cater for further anticipated growth.

 Since August 2012 the signalling system has been altered, with the former signal box having been closed and control of the nearby crossing and signals transferred to the Saltley Rail Operating Centre.
 The old signal box was then acquired by the Churchill and Blakedown Historical Society for its headquarters and was shifted across the road to a site adjoining the station in 2016.

+The line through the station was closed for nine days in 2026 due to a wildfire next to the track.
+Services from Birmingham Snow Hill terminated at Stourbridge Junction, and trains from Worcester Shrub Hill terminated at Kidderminster.